timtouch/Revature-Notes/README.md

 How are objects mapped (xml wise?)
 How is hibernate configured (Annotation wise)
 How are objects mapped (Annotation wise)
-What is the different between lazy laoding and eager fetching?
+What is the different between lazy loading and eager fetching?
 What is default in hibernate?
 What is the difference between get and load? save vs persist? merge vs update?